Mariners get older and younger in the bullpen with more roster moves

 Dylan Moore was a late scratch from Friday’s starting lineup due to a sore wrist.

 Moore was supposed to start at first base in place of Evan White, who is nursing a deep contusion on his knee after fouling a ball off it on Wednesday.
 White did participate in the Mariners’ full workout before Friday’s game.
-He moved well while taking groundballs, but there were moments where he favored the knee.
+He moved well while taking ground balls, but there were moments where he favored the knee.

 “Evan’s feeling better today,” Servais said.
 “I think he is available late in the game if we need him.
 We just wanted to give him another day to get it calmed down.”